|Official Name||Republica Italiana (Italian Republic)|

 Legislative authority is wielded by the two houses of Parliament and also by the Council of Ministers.
 Executive authority in the country rests with the Council of Ministers.
 The Prime Minister of Italy leads the Council of Ministers as the council's president.

 The Prime Minister is nominated by the President, who also names the members of Council of Ministers pending a proposal from the Prime Minister.
 The Council Members need the assent of both houses of Parliament.
-Currently, President Giorgio Napolitano heads the state, while Prime Minister Silvio Berlusconi presides over the Council of Ministers.
 The Constitution of Italy was passed on December 11, 1947 and executed on January 1, 1948.
 It has been amended many times.

 Italy has only been strengthening its role in international politics as a founding member of the EU, and as a member of the G-20, G-8, NATO, UN, UNESCO, WHO, and WTO.
 Italy supports and assists the UN peacekeeping forces as required.
 Italy hosts embassies and high commissions of almost every major nation in the world and maintains harmonious diplomatic relation.
 The Army, Navy, Air Force, and The Corps of Carabiners form the Italian military.
 The Italian military had over 290,000 personnel on active duty as per 2010 statistics.
 Compulsory military service was abolished in 2005 and service now is voluntary.